 I am a PhD Candidate in the interdisciplinary DFG Graduate Program "Collective Decision-Making" of Hamburg University.
 Previously, I held positions as junior lecturer at the Institute of Jurisprudence, Constitutional and Administrative Law of Utrecht University and as research and teaching assistant at the Institute for Logic, Language and Computation of the University of Amsterdam.
 I hold a summa cum laude MA degree in Philosophy from Leiden University, a cum laude LLM degree in Law from Utrecht University and a cum laude MSc degree in Mathematics from the London School of Economics and Political Science (LSE).

-I work at the intersections of Philosophy, Law and Economics.
+I work at the intersections of Philosophy, Politics, Law and Economics (PPLE).
 In particular, my research integrates methods, perspectives and concepts from political philosophy, constitutional and EU law, and (computational) social choice.
 This may seem an eclectic range of research areas but working at the intersections often leads to new insights.

 My current research focusses on democratic decision-making in a national and European context.
 I have written about the design of electoral systems and democratic innovations such as referendums, as well as about decision-making in the legal order of the European Union.

 I received the Bright Minds Award 2017 by Dare to Cross Over of Utrecht University for my interdisciplinary research on referendums, combining constitutional law and social choice.
 Furthermore, my MA Philosophy dissertation on electoral design was awarded the LUF Dissertation Prize 2021 for best Master's dissertation written in the academic year of 2019/2020 at Leiden University.
 The dissertation was praised for its originality, clarity of argument and societal relevance.